 Project leaders should coordinate applications within your open source community, and submit only one single proposal per open source project, representing your community’s best idea.
 Applicants must submit the proposal form on this web site during the proposal window.

 Click here to submit your application during the open period.
-Applications must be completed on or before by 23 February 2020 AOE/UTC-12.
+Applications must be completed on or before by the EXTENDED deadline of 29 February 2020 AOE/UTC-12.
+(Original due date was 23 February.)
 You can save your work and come back to the application, using the links at the top of the application.
 Do not fail to submit your application before the deadline.
 Late applications will not be accepted.

 Proposal review process